 Debt has consequences, some of which will surprise the average American.

 No, we’re not talking jail time.
-Debtor’s prisons were abolished nearly two hundred years ago, but untamed debt can still require a trip to the courthouse.
+Debtor’s prisons were abolished nearly two hundred years ago, but untamed debt can still require a trip to the courthouse and possibly a lien against any property you own.

 Can a Credit Card Company Sue You?